PIEDMONT MASTER GARDENER GARDEN BASICS CLASSES ON ZOOM

 The Nature Foundation at Wintergreen Greenhouse

-Native wildflowers and shrubs are available for sale by appointment at the greenhouse on Thursdays & Fridays from 9:30 AM to 4:30 PM.
-There are about 1,500 mature native shrubs in 3-5 gallon pots in our inventory.
+Native wildflowers and shrubs are available for sale by appointment only, until about mid-November.
+Customers will be given a date and time to pick up their plants.
+There are about 1,500 mature native shrubs in 3-5 gallon pots in inventory.
 Shrubs are grown from 2” cuttings of local ecotypes.
 There is also a good selection of local ecotype wildflowers.
-If you are interested in something specific, please contact Doug Coleman, email@example.com in advance; orders will be accepted at this email as well.
-For more information and a list of available plants, see this link.
-Customers will be given a date and time to pick up their plants at the greenhouse.
+For more information, and a list of plants, see this link.
+Please contact Doug Coleman, firstname.lastname@example.org for information on plant availability; orders will be accepted at this email as well.

 NDAL – NEW DIRECTIONS IN THE AMERICAN LANDSCAPE